 Examples of past student focus areas include: Energy Policy, Health Care Policy & Infectious Disease Control/Prevention, Economic Perspectives on Public Policy, Historical Perspectives on Foreign Policy, Development Policy in Southeast Asia, and Middle Eastern Policy.

-Policy seminars are small, interdisciplinary courses that focus on specific policy issues—domestic and international.
-During policy seminars, students have the opportunity to interact with policymakers and other experts on the issue being studied.
-Students work in groups to produce an extensive policy analysis, written for an audience of public officials.
-Students will take one policy seminar during both junior and senior year; these seminars fulfill the upper-division writing requirement.
+Policy seminars are small, interdisciplinary courses that focus on specific policy issues, domestic and international, with an expert in the field.
+Students will take one policy seminar during both junior and senior year.
+Seminars typically emphasize teamwork, writing, analysis, and/or oral presentation.
 Policy seminars are only open to Ford School undergraduates and are limited to 25 students.

 Recent policy seminar topics include: